 Essity Aktiebolag (publ) holds no treasury shares.

-The Board of Directors proposes an increase in the dividend of 8% to SEK 6.75 (6.25) per share or SEK 4,741m (4,390).
-The record date for entitlement to receive dividends is proposed as March 29, 2021.
+The Board of Directors proposes an increase in the dividend of 4% to SEK 7.00 (6.75) per share or SEK 4,916m (4,741).
+The record date for entitlement to receive dividends is proposed as March 28, 2022 and payment is expected to be made on March 31, 2022.
 The Board is of the opinion that the company’s and the Group’s equity after the proposed dividend is sufficiently high in relation to the nature, scope and risks of the operations, solvency requirements, liquidity and financial position and provides scope for the company and the Group to fulfill its obligations and conduct desirable investments.

-Essity’s statutory sustainability report, in accordance with the requirements of the Swedish Annual Accounts Act, can be found in the chapters Risks and risk management, Climate-related risks and opportunities, Sustainability governance and Materiality analysis, in the Group non-financial notes and in the Board of Directors’ Report.
+Essity’s statutory sustainability report, in accordance with the requirements of the Swedish Annual Accounts Act, can be found in the chapters Risks and risk management, Climate-related risks and opportunities, Sustainability and Sustainability notes, Group in the Board of Directors’ Report.
 The company’s business model can be found in the chapter Business model.
 This sustainability report for Essity Aktiebolag (publ) encompasses the entire Group.
-More information on non-financial accounting principles can be found in Note H1.
+Further information on the reporting principles for sustainability can be found in Note H1.

 Guidelines for remuneration of senior executives